-I often read the poem: Wild Geese by Mary Oliver fairly early on in a Mindfulness Course.
+I often read the poem: Wild Geese by Mary Oliver fairly early on in a Mindfulness & Compassion Course.
 The reason is that so many of us find the idea of choosing to accept ourselves just as we are, so radical!
-Many participants admit that they have been rejecting parts of themselves all of their life, which they have believed are ‘not good enough’ ‘unworthy’ ‘inadequate’ … whatever the story they have often unconsciously adopted.

-It is wonderful to witness during the duration of the course how this hard critical self rejecting perception softens and people develop self compassion and an ability to accept and appreciate their own innate perfection and goodness.
+It is wonderful to witness during the duration of a course how participants’ hard critical self rejecting perception softens.
+Something new opens up.

 It has been my own experience and one of the reasons I enjoy facilitating courses so much…